rancher/docs/content/k3s/latest/en/installation/install-options/_index.md

 - `INSTALL_K3S_SYMLINK`

-    If set to 'skip' will not create symlinks, 'force' will overwrite, default will symlink if command does not exist in path.
+    By default will create symlinks for the kubectl, crictl, and ctr binaries if the commands do not already exist in path.
+If set to 'skip' will not create symlinks and 'force' will overwrite.

 - `INSTALL_K3S_SKIP_START`